medly/medly-components/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] Build related changes
 -   [ ] CI related changes
 -   [ ] Documentation content changes
--   [ ] angular.io application / infrastructure changes
+-   [ ] Application / infrastructure changes
 -   [ ] Other...
 Please describe:

 ## What is the current behavior?